ramalok/amplicon_processing/README.md

 ### 3) Architecture:
       The workflow has been tested in an IBM iDataPlex cluster using SGE with CentOS.

+### 4) Sample names:
-### 4) There should be two compressed fastq files per sample R1 & R2.
+There should be two compressed fastq files per sample R1 & R2.
 File should be named e.g.
       SAMPLE1_L001_R1.fastq.gz
       SAMPLE1_L001_R2.fastq.gz
       SAMPLE2_L001_R1.fastq.gz